JosephTLyons/Resume/README.md

 ## Education

-Indiana University South Bend \
+*Indiana University South Bend* \
-Bachelor of Science in Computer Science | May 2019
+Bachelor of Science in Computer Science | May 2015 - May 2019
 - Graduated with Highest Distinction with a GPA of 3.98/4.0
 - Maintained the Dean's List for every semester attended
 - Awards